Moissanite: All You Need To Know

 5. Comparisons to Diamond

-A significant difference that can be considered is that the creation of Moissanite does not contribute to environmental degradation or unethical mining practices.
+Ultimately, the choice between these options depends on personal values, preferences, and budget.
+For those who value sustainability and affordability, lab-grown diamonds and moissanite are stellar options that deliver brilliance without compromise.
+A significant difference that can be considered is that the creation of moissanite and lab diamonds do not contribute to environmental degradation or unethical mining practices.
 You get the same appearance and durability of mined stones without the price tag.